Dallas Cowboys defensive end Sam Williams is arrested on controlled substance, weapon charges | TSN

 Police in the Dallas suburb of Frisco said Williams was arrested Sunday.
 The department wouldn't provide further details, saying a public information request had to be filed.

-Williams practiced with the Cowboys on Tuesday, the first of three training camp workouts at the team's headquarters in Frisco following four weeks in California.
+Williams was on the practice field again Wednesday after going through a full workout Tuesday, the first of three training camp sessions at the team's headquarters in Frisco following four weeks in California.

-The Cowboys declined to comment beyond saying they were aware of the arrest.
-Williams also could face discipline under the NFL's personal conduct policy.
+While Williams could face discipline under the NFL's personal conduct policy, owner/general manager Jerry Jones said the club had no plans to sit the 24-year-old.

+“I don't anticipate this impacting his time on the field,” Jones said.
+“I do have all of the details, and there's some lessons to be learned there for everybody.”

 It's the second arrest for Williams this year.
 In January, the second-year player turned himself in to police in Plano, another Dallas suburb, on a reckless driving charge stemming from an accident a few days before Christmas last year.